There-can-only-be-two/Pinball/README.md

   - Time remaining is displayed at the bottom left of the pinball.

 ## Combos and Feautures
-- EXTRA KIKCERS: Once activated, the kicker used disappears.
+- EXTRA KIKCERS: Automatically shoots the ball when touched.
+Once activated, the kicker used turns off and will not activate again.
 - EXTRA TIME: Passing through the Time feauture rewards the player extra time.
 However, Extra Time cancels the X2 multiplier and equals it to 1.
 - MULTIPLIER:
   - X2: Activating the three parts in the upper right zone of the map will sum 2 to the current value of the multiplier.